Christian-Browne/notes/java/exceptions.md

 Unchecked Exceptions:

-- They are not checked at compile-time but at run-time.For example: ArithmeticException, NullPointerException, ArrayIndexOutOfBoundsException, exceptions under Error class, etc.
+- They are not checked at compile-time but at run-time.

+For example: ArithmeticException, NullPointerException, ArrayIndexOutOfBoundsException, exceptions under Error class, etc.

 Checked Exceptions: